xetdata/seamless_monorepo/README.md

 **Seamless Expressive models**

-Meta requires that you register your email with them to use the Seamless Expressive models.
+Meta requires that you register your email with them to use the Samless Expressive models.
 You can fill out [the form here](https://ai.meta.com/resources/models-and-libraries/seamless-downloads/).

 **Licenses**